 Once back in Indiana in the middle of decade, Russel continued his submissions, but others also came to him for advice and arrangement help, and likely connections.
 Among them was another Hoosier, future great Hoagy Carmichael, who often submitted pieces by sliding manuscripts under the door of Robinson's home.
 The location of that home had shifted to Los Angeles, California by 1930, where he is found living with his second wife, Josephine Robinson, working as an independent music composer in the early years of sound movies.
 However, he would soon marry once again to Gertrude (Fitzgerald) Robinson, and the couple eventually had an only daughter, Theresa Robinson.
 In late 1931 Russel would be back in New York, leasing at home at the corner of Chestnut and State streets in Flushing.
 He would soon remarry once more to Mabel Robinson, with whom he would write a piece in 1934.

 Lyricists would often seek the composer out to gain successful collaborations, and in the 1930s they included Noble Sissle, who had been estranged from former partner Eubie Blake for several years, and Mercer Cook, who would also co-compose a series of good 1930s pop-tunes with him.
 One piece made popular in the underground by Cotton Club singer Cab Calloway was the questionable yet clever Reefer Man.
 Some of Robinson's work was heard on regular radio appearances by the composer, usually in bands or small ensembles but sometimes as a featured artist during a time when radio was driven by live music.
 His riskiest set of compositions was released by published Joe Davis in 1934.
-These songs about infamous gangsters John Dillinger, Bonnie Parke and Clyde Barrow, were written using the pseudonym Joe Hoover, in part to take a stab at the mildly obsessive FBI chief J. Edgar Hoover, and in part to protect his own identity in case the gangsters he was parodying found the tunes objectionable.
+These songs about infamous gangsters John Dillinger, Bonnie Parke and Clyde Barrow, were written using the pseudonym Joe Hoover (his mother's maiden name), in part to take a stab at the mildly obsessive FBI chief J. Edgar Hoover, and in part to protect his own identity in case the gangsters he was parodying found the tunes objectionable.
 They were ultimately renewed under his actual name.
 A couple of other songs also appeared under the name Joe Hoover.